isaacnmm/pestpolicy-hugo2XX/content/posts/lifespan-of-a-bed-bug-without-blood/index.md

 Notably, the bed bugs will withstand just about 25 degrees Fahrenheit - just a number of days.
 Thus, for the houses in extreme weather - you can leave the empty space to exterminate the bugs.
 - Further, for the extreme high temperatures such as above 113 degrees Fahrenheit - the bugs would also die.
 ## Conclusion
-So, the�lifespan of a bed bug without blood is about 2 months to 13 months - so you'll require [spraying](https://pestpolicy.com/best-bed-bug-spray/)
+So, thelifespan of a bed bug without blood is about 2 months to 13 months - so you'll require [spraying](https://pestpolicy.com/best-bed-bug-spray/)
 - they won't reproduce easily with no that human blood meal.
 - So, you can reduce the scratching and itching brought by the bed bug bites - this is by reducing the supply of food.
 But practically, bed bugs will go hunting for any available host to suck blood from them.